knowledge-computing/sigspatial-cup-2024/README.md

 ## 1. Learning region embeddings to predict EV registration rate for each census block
 ### Description

 We leverage a spatial language model, [SpaBERT](https://github.com/knowledge-computing/spabert), to learn and extract contextual region embeddings for NC zip code areas and GA census blocks.
-Next, we apply an autoencoder for dimensionality reduction of the extracted region embeddings and employ a multi-layer perceptron to train and predict the EV registration count for each area.
+Next, we apply an autoencoder for dimensionality reduction of the extracted region embeddings and employ a multi-layer perceptron to train and predict the EV registration count for each region.

 ### Usage